jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

 **Error handling should distinguish problems and help to resolve issues.
 Errors are not only for end user but also for developers.**

 1. If a user sees error, he should know what to do next.
-2. If a tester sees error, he should know how should fill issue.
+2. If a tester sees error, he should know how he should fill an issue.
 3. If a developer sees error, he should know how to fix it.

 Remember that production version of the application should also contain errors that are helpful for developer.